 Photovoltaic generation profiles

-The yield calculation of photovoltaic systems is based on the documentation of the validated commercial tool PVsyst and the implemented model equations for irradiation calculation from the publication "Duffie, John A., and William A. Beckman: Solar Thermal Power Systems.
+The yield calculation of photovoltaic systems is based on model equations taken from a scientific publication.
+The implemented model equations for irradiance calculation are derived from the publication "Duffie, John A., and William A. Beckman: Solar Thermal Power Systems.
 In: Solar Engineering of Thermal Processes, Fourth Edition, John Wiley & Sons, Inc., Hoboken, USA, 2013".

 See also: Photovoltaics: Calculation and validation

-The calculation of the time-resolved yield profile for solar thermal collectors is based on DIN EN 12975-2.
-Yield profiles were validated for a variety of different locations and orientations using the generation profiles of the ScenoCalc tool from the SP Technical Research Institute of Sweden.
+The calculation of time-resolved yield profiles for solar thermal collectors is based on ISO 9806:2017.
+Yield profiles have been validated for a variety of different locations and orientations using the generation profiles of the ScenoCalc tool from the SP Technical Research Institute of Sweden.

 Wind power generation profiles

 The yield calculation of wind turbines is based on power curves of real wind turbines.
 The wind speed at hub height is calculated according to Hellmann's power law from weather data and hub height.

 The calculation models for system design and operational simulation are based on proven mathematical optimization models that are widely used in research, as described, for example, in .
 These optimization models take into account energy balances in hourly resolution for a typical design year as well as simplified component models with constant and time-variable efficiencies.
 The design calculation is based on an ideal system operation, which assumes, for example, a perfect foresight of future demands.